vjtaisun/AnimeExpoRNApp/README.md

 These libraries were chosen based on their popularity, reliability, and suitability for the requirements of the Anime App.

+## If I had more time
+- **Splash Screen**: Would have worked on splash screen.
+- **Other Changes**:
+   1. Search button inside header instead to make it more UI/UX friednly
+   2. Show Favourite in list for each show.
+   3. Design UI/UX of Show details page.
+   4. Pagination in List Screen

 ## Contributing